Clemapfel/jluna/docs/manual.md

 auto array = State::script("return array").as<Array<Int64, 3>();
 ```

-However the latter is discourage for style reasons.
+However, the latter is discouraged for style reasons.

 We can use the generic value type `Any` to make it possible for the array proxy to attach any julia-side array, regardless of value type. `jluna` provides 3 convenient typedefs for this: